Ultimate frisbee: Pull

 The pull is the first throw of the game and also begins each period of play.
 A good, accurate pull is an important part of a defensive strategy.
 The optimal pull has two features: 1) To start the offense as deep into their own end-zone as possible, giving the offense more distance to cover.
-2) To stay in the air as long as possible, giving the defense more time to get set up before the first offensive pass, or in the case of a deep end-zone pull, chooses to run up to the front of their end-zone line and begin their offense at yard zero.
+2) To stay in the air as long as possible, giving the defense more time to get set up before the first offensive pass.

 A pull is not limited to any certain throw.
-However, most players use the inside out backhand throw to achieve maximum hang time.
+However, most players use the inside out backhand throw to achieve maximum hang time and distance.

 There is no pivot required for a pull.
 The offensive team must have at least one foot on the goal line and must not change their position until the disc has left the thrower's hand.
-The defensive team must stay behind the 'puller' until the disc is released, or it is considered 'offside'.
+The defensive team must stay behind the goal line until the disc is released, or it is considered 'offside'.
 The defensive team is not allowed to touch the disc until it has been touched by the opposing team or has touched the ground.
 A pull that is touched midair by the offense, but is not caught, results in a turnover.

 Force

 One of the most basic defensive principles is the "force" or "mark".
 The defender marking the thrower essentially tries to force them to throw in a particular direction (to the "force side" or "open side"), whilst making it difficult for them to throw in the opposite direction (the "break side").
 Downfield defenders make it hard for the receiving players to get free on the open/force side, knowing throws to the break side are less likely to be accurate.
 The space is divided in this way because it is very hard for the player marking the disc to stop every throw, and very hard for the downfield defenders to cover every space.

-The force can be decided by the defence before the point or during play.
+The force is usually decided by the defence before the point, but it can be communicated during play.
 The most common force is a one-way force, either towards the "home" side (where the team has their bags/kit), or "away".
 Other forces are "sideline" (force towards the closest sideline), "middle" (force towards the center of the field), "straight up" (the force stands directly in front of the thrower – useful against long throwers), or "sidearm/backhand" if one wishes their opponents to throw a particular throw.
 Another, more advanced marking technique is called the "triangle mark".
 This involves shuffling and drop stepping to take away throwing angles in an order that usually goes: 1) take away shown throw "inside" 2) shuffle to take away 1st pivot "around" 3) drop step and shuffle to take away 2nd pivot 4) recover.
 However, this marking technique is typically used to block long throws as well as force a certain side.